Jn-mic/my-favorite-band/README.md

 Jack Owour
 ## Description
 Its a website that expalins more about my favorite music band- Rhumba by Franco and Madilu System.
-### Prerequisites
-You need to have git installed
-You can install it with the following command in your terminal `$ sudo apt install git-all`
-### Setup
-To access this project on your local files, you can clone it using these steps Open your terminal
-Use this command to clone `$ git clone https://github.com/Jn-mic/my-favorite-band.git` This will clone the repositoty into your local folder __Enjoy :)__

 ### Technologies Used
 HTML
  CSS